 Although wedding planning is always hectic, these two had a lot of extra challenges on their plates.
 However, the actual wedding was beautiful and doing wedding photography for them was easy (and more relaxing than any other wedding this year).
 Ashlee’s princess gown was easy to photograph, and they obviously loved each other.
 Doing their wedding photos in Mountain Home was interesting, since I’ve actually only been out there a few times.
 But it worked out and we ended up with some beautiful images.
 All the best to you two!

 I’m on my way out the door for a long day of shooting in the hot Idaho sun, but I was doing some last minute notes and edits for a wedding client.
 Then I thought, “Oh!
 Other people might want to know this.”
 Non-photography people rarely think about color correction or the work that goes into a photo AFTER it is taken.
 But a lot of the unique style of a particular photographer depends on their skill in Lightroom or Photoshop.
 So here, I’m going to cover three popular editing techniques.
 Most experienced photographers have a style they use dominantly.
-So if you’re looking for a wedding photographer in Idaho (or anywhere) make sure he or she likes the same style that you do.
+So if you’re looking for a wedding photographer in LA or anywhere else, make sure he or she likes the same style that you do.

 As an Idaho wedding photographer, one of the things I do is look around, try to learn from others, and figure out people I can recommend if I can’t do a wedding.
 There are a lot of bad photographers in Boise, Idaho, even if they are cheap.
 It drives me crazy when people advertise themselves as wedding photographers, and then don’t take their job seriously enough to do good work.
 A wedding is the most important day in a person’s life, and although it’s a stressful job, wedding photography is a hugely important part of that!
 A wedding photographer is recording what you’ll remember forever.
 A bad photographer will come out with mediocre photos you don’t care to hang.
 A good one will help you remember all the best and brightest things and will show your love as worthy of art.